pleasureman/testimprovement/article/resource_management_english.md

 Note no swap in the host.

-Use stress tool to verfiy that memroy limit takes effect.
+Use the stress tool to verify that memory limit takes effect.
 Stress is a stress tool.
 The following command would create a process, which calls malloc and free memory continuously, within a container.
 In theory, if memory usage is less than limit, a container works fine.
 Note that a container will be killed if you try using the stress tool to malloc up to 100M memory because of other processes in the container.

     $ docker run -ti -m 100M ubuntu:14.04 stress --vm 1 --vm-bytes 50M
     stress: info: [1] dispatching hogs: 0 cpu, 0 io, 1 vm, 0 hdd